 Ogden of Harrogate celebrates 125 years by returning to to one of its more unusual commissions: The vast, solid silver-gilt ram that had been specially commissioned by the Worshipful Company of Weavers in 1929 was 'repatriated' to Harrogate for a special showcase to mark the anniversary.
 News Article

 The company is now run by the fifth generation of the family: Ben Ogden FGA and Robert Ogden.
-Following the opening of Ogden's York in the shadow of the famous Minster, the business now occupies three beautiful sites.
+Following the opening of Ogden's York in the shadow of the famous Minster, the business now occupies two beautiful sites.
 News Article

 125 Years in Harrogate